 Each city faces a unique operating environment.
 Some cities are larger than other cities.
 Some cities have more crime than other cities.
 Some have more parks.
-Some cities lave brander missions than others.
+Some cities have broader missions than others.
 Some are simply more expensive.
-To compensate for these differences, tile study applies a normalization process.
+To compensate for these differences, the study applies a normalization process.
 Three major normalization factors have been employed:

-- Spending and employment data is compared on a per capita hasis.
-Ultimately, Incal governments are chartered to delivery a set of one services to their constituous.
-The level of resnurces they deploy to deliver those services on a per person hasis is the most compelling means for comparing efficiency. - Spending and employment on police services has been normalized by crime rate.
+- 1. Spending and employment data is compared on a per capita basis.
+Ultimately, local governments are chartered to delivery a set of core services to their constituents.
+The level of resources they deploy to deliver those services on a per person basis is the most compelling means for comparing efficiency. - 2.
+Spending and employment on police services has been normalized by crime rate.
 The rationale is that cities with higher crime rates are likely to dedicate more resources to police services (which is in fact the case). - 3.
 All spending data has been weighted using the Council of Community and Economic Research's ACCRA Cost of Living Index.
-Cost of living varies considerably across the country and cities compete, by and large, in local and not national allor markets.
+Cost of living varies considerably across the country and cities compete, by and large, in local and not national labor markets.

-Additional numnalization is possible, and in fact additional factors were tested for possible inclusion.
-For example, it was hypothesized that praks maintenance spending might correlate with parks acreage under management and that fire response spending wrund correlate with geographic coverage.
-However, not correlation hetween spending and these factors could be found, so those factors were not trichluded in the numnalization in Process.
-While additional normalization is flept pussible, it appears that further efforts so this regard will yield enjudy diminishing returns and will not materially immost the results.
+Additional normalization is possible, and in fact additional factors were tested for possible inclusion.
+For example, it was hypothesized that parks maintenance spending might correlate with parks acreage under management and that fire response spending would correlate with geographic coverage.
+However, no correlation between spending and these factors could be found, so those factors were not included in the normalization process.
+While additional normalization is likely possible, it appears that further efforts in this regard will yield rapidly diminishing returns and will not materially impact the results.